rainer-rq-koelle/pru-apt-dashboards/README.md

 # pru-apt-dashboards

-production repo for PRU airport dashboards published on ansperformance.eu
+Production repo for PRU airport dashboards published on ansperformance.eu.

+For more information contact rainer.koelle@eurocontrol.int.